MartaKliuchnik/hospital-appointment-scheduler/README.md

 **Example Request**

-Description: A 'PUT' request to update the appointment for the specified client.
+Description: A `PUT` request to update the appointment for the specified client.
 It includes the necessary authentication token and specifies the updated detail of the appointment, such as the new appointment time.

 ```